cosmostation/cosmostation-docs/docs/User Guide/Cosmostation Extension/4-chains.md

 ## Add/Remove Chains

-> Add/remove chains to dfficiently manage your wallet.
+> Add/remove chains to efficiently manage your wallet.
 >
 > Select chains you want to display on the list.
 Only selected chains will be displayed on both the dashboard and wallet detail page.